Nischal2015/algorithms/README.md

 ## Introduction

-This repo contains some of the algorithms implemented in Python.
+This repo contains some of the algorithms implemented in Python

 ## Algorithms by Difficulty